chinmaykothari/Content-Based-recommendation/README.md

 - Movie details (title, genres, overview, cast, crew, etc.)
 - Metadata essential for similarity calculation

+- Dataset can be found on Kaggle: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 ## 🎯 Objective
 The objective of this project is to recommend movies to users based on the similarity between movie overviews, genres, cast, and crew using content-based filtering techniques.